 For Sale — Seriously Wealthy Buyers Only

-Built in 1907, a year before brother William Henry Crocker’s Burlingame California country estate masterpiece “New Place” (now the Burlingame County Club) and modeled directly after Bramshill Manor, Hampshire in Kent, George Crocker’s 1,100 acre Darlington estate, featured seventy-five rooms, including two laundries, a wine cellar, a humidor for his 60,000 cigar collection, 16 greenhouses and an 11 ½ acre reservoir with an estimated 100,000,000 gallons of water.
+Built in 1907, a year before brother William Henry Crocker’s Burlingame California country estate masterpiece “New Place” (now the Burlingame County Club) George Crocker’s 1,100 acre Darlington estate, featured seventy-five rooms, including two laundries, a wine cellar, a humidor for his 60,000 cigar collection, 16 greenhouses and an 11 ½ acre reservoir with an estimated 100,000,000 gallons of water.

-The Jacobean manor, was designed by architect James Brite, who along with his partner, Henry Bacon, also created the original Madison Square Garden, the American University in Washington, D.C., and the Lincoln Memorial in Washington, D.C.
+Modeled directly after the 17th century Bramshill Manor in the English county of Hampshire, the Jacobean mansion was designed by architect James Brite, who along with his partner, Henry Bacon, also created the original Madison Square Garden, the American University in Washington, D.C., and the Lincoln Memorial in Washington, D.C.
 Darlington, located 30 miles from New York City, in Mahwah, NJ, received critical acclaim in The Architectural Record and was featured in American Homes and Gardens.
 Some of George’s contemporaries believed that Mr. Crocker, not being accepted in all the social circles that he wished, was determined to express his wealth and taste through this structure.

 It is true that George had a checkered past.
 George was, according to the New York Times, “one of the most reckless young men about town when reckless young men thereabouts were common.”
 He was given to overindulgence in intoxicants.
 The 1904 book Prominent and Progressive Americans would remark of George Crocker, “His father’s wealth made it unnecessary for him to engage in any struggle for a livelihood.”
 To motivate his derailed son, Charles Crocker’s will stipulated that George would not inherit his chunk of the legacy unless, “for the space of five years continuously he shall abstain from the use of spirituous, vinous, or malt liquors, to the extent that he shall not during this period have been intoxicated.”
 Charles gave him fifteen years to achieve that goal otherwise the loot would be distributed among certain grandchildren.